 TIPPET, 2nd Lieutenant Harold Freeman.
 24th Battalion, AIF.

 If anyone has any information on where we might find a photo

 of either of these officers, we'd love to hear from you.

-Congratulations to the five winners of the Premier's Anzac Day Prize for 2013,
+who was one of five winners of the Premier's Anzac Day Prize in 2013,

-Sarah Dolan was Elijah's teacher, and worked with him to create his winning entry.
+and to his teacher, Sarah Dolan, who worked with him to create his winning entry.

 See more on Elijah here